davmol/boatiful_berlin_demo/README.md

 Simply download and install the "Boatiful Demo Berlin.apk" on your android device.

-# Background
+# Background Story

 # Map
+The Basemap uses the .map format used with the Mapsforge VTM Render Engine.
+The Basemap is created with Osmosis & Mapsforge-Writer Plugin.
+For the visualization is a custom VTM Theme is applied with costum POIs for waterways.

 # Routing
-custom routing profile on water via the open source graphhopper core api which can be found here:
+Custom routing profile on water via the open source graphhopper core api which can be found here:

 https://github.com/graphhopper/graphhopper

-graphhopper is a routing enginge that works on OpenStreetMap data.
+Graphhopper is a routing enginge that works on OpenStreetMap data.
 The custom routing profile uses following waytags:
 <waterway="river"/>
 <waterway="canal"/>
 <boat="yes"/>